Inference via robust optimal transportation: theory and methods: Introduction

-These theoretical findings are instrumental to another contribution of this paper: the development of a novel inferential theory based on robust Wasserstein distance.
-Hinging on convex analysis \citep{rockafellar2009variational} and using the techniques of \cite{bernton2019parameter}, we prove that the minimum robust Wasserstein distance estimators exist (almost surely) and are consistent (at the reference model, possibly misspecified).
+These theoretical (in mathematics and probability) findings are instrumental to another contribution (in statistics and econometrics) of this paper: the development of a novel inferential theory based on robust Wasserstein distance.
+Making use of convex analysis \citep{rockafellar2009variational} and of the techniques in \cite{bernton2019parameter}, we prove that the minimum robust Wasserstein distance estimators exist (almost surely) and are consistent (at the reference model, possibly misspecified).
 Numerical experiments show that the robust Wasserstein distance estimators remain reliable even in the presence of local departures from the postulated statistical model.
-These results complete the methodological investigations already available in the literature on MKE (\cite{bassetti2006minimum} and \cite{bernton2019parameter}) and on ROBOT (\cite{balaji2020robust} and \cite{mukherjee2021outlier}).
-Indeed, beside the numerical evidence, in the literature there are (to the best of our knowledge) no statistical guarantees on the estimators obtained by the method of \cite{mukherjee2021outlier} and \cite{balaji2020robust}.
-As far as the approach in \cite{NGC22} is concerned, we remark that their notion of robust Wasserstein distance has a similar spirit to our $W^{(\lambda)}$ (both are based on a total variation penalization of the original OT problem, but yield different duality forumulations) and, similarly to our results in \S\ref{Sect_DA}, it is proved to be useful in generative adversarial network (GAN).
-In spite of these similarities, our investigation goes deeper in the inferential aspects and statistical use of $W^{(\lambda)}$.
-Indeed, Nietert et al. do study concentration inequalities for their distance and not define the estimators related to the minimization of their outlier-robust Wasserstein distance.
+These results complement the methodological investigations already available in the literature on minimum distance estimation (in particular the MKE of \cite{bassetti2006minimum} and \cite{bernton2019parameter}) and on ROBOT (\cite{balaji2020robust} and \cite{mukherjee2021outlier}).
+Indeed, beside the numerical evidence available in the mentioned papers, there are (to the best of our knowledge) no statistical guarantees on the estimators obtained by the method of \cite{mukherjee2021outlier} and \cite{balaji2020robust}.
+Moreover, our results extend the use of OT to conduct reliable inference on random variables with infinite moments.

-Another contribution of our paper is the derivation of the dual form of ROBOT for application to machine learning problems.
-This result not only completes the theory available in \cite{mukherjee2021outlier}, but also provides the stepping stone for the implementation of ROBOT.
-We explain how our duality can be applied to define robust Wasserstein Generative Adversarial Networks (RWGAN).
-Numerical exercises illustrate that RWGAN have better performance than the routinely-applied Wasserstein GAN (WGAN) models; see Algorithm \ref{alg:robust wgan} in Appendix \ref{app.rwgan} for the computational details.
-Moreover, we illustrate how to use ROBOT for outlier detection in domain adaptation, another machine learning problem; see Appendix \ref{Sec.DA} for the algorithm (Algorithm \ref{alg:domain adptation}) and for numerical experiments.
+Another contribution is the derivation of the dual form of ROBOT for application to machine learning problems.
+This result not only completes the theory in \cite{mukherjee2021outlier}, but also provides the stepping stone for the implementation of ROBOT: we explain how our duality can be applied to define robust Wasserstein Generative Adversarial Networks (RWGAN).
+Numerical exercises provide evidence that RWGAN have better performance than the extant Wasserstein GAN (WGAN) models.
+Moreover, we illustrate how our ROBOT can be applied to domain adaptation, another popular machine learning problem; see Section~\ref{Sec.DA} and Appendix~\ref{App.ROBOT}.